 Six Mile Creek (waterway) is a Landscape Feature as described in Section 6.2 and may have intangible cultural heritage value to Aboriginal people.
-Yes / No Landscape Feature No Rock outcrops Caves No Foreshore and coastal dunes No Sand hills No Areas of biogeographical significance, such No as natural wetlands Permanent and semi-permanent Yes - Six Mile Creek waterholes, natural springs Particular types of native vegetation Yes -remnant vegetation is present north of Collwood Road, south of the

-Are there any political or community issues or concerns in relation to the Project activity area?
+Landscape Feature Yes / No Rock outcrops No Caves No Foreshore and coastal dunes No Sand hills No Areas of biogeographical significance, such as natural wetlands No Permanent and semi-permanent waterholes, natural springs Yes - Six Mile Creek Particular types of native vegetation Yes -remnant vegetation is present north of Collwood Road, south of the left embankment, and north of the spillway on Six Mile Creek Are there any political or community issues or concerns in relation to the Project activity area?
+No. Does the site visit confirm the findings of the due diligence desktop assessment?
+Yes.
+Visual inspection of the Project area on 18 Jul large areas of the Project activity area have be Significant Ground and Surface Disturbance o een subject to clearance and the construction of the dam, associated infrastructure and buildings, and roadways (Annex 4).

-No.

-Does the site visit confirm the findings of the due diligence desktop assessment?

-Visual inspection of the Project area on 18 July 2018, confirmed that large areas of the Project activity area have been subject to Significant Ground and Surface Disturbance owing to vegetation left embankment, and north of the spillway on Six Mile clearance and the construction of the dam, associated infrastructure and buildings, and roadways (Annex 4).
 The desktop assessment was confirmed by the site inspection, by an appropriately qualified archaeologist.

-Creek

 In some areas however there remains a high risk that the proposed activities will disturb Aboriginal cultural heritage objects/sites (see Annex 4).
 These are the three areas containing remnant vegetation.
 In addition, the removal of 30-40,000 cubic metres of sediment from Camp Cooroora will be inconsistent with previous land use.
 There exists a risk that the proposed activity will disturb Aboriginal cultural heritage objects/sites at this location (see Annex 1).
 The visual inspection focused on validating the results of the desktop assessment, especially the effects of past land use disturbance at the proposed activity areas.
 No formal archaeological survey was undertaken, although the visible presence of any archaeological evidence or environmental indicators for surface and subsurface archaeological potential were considered during the visual inspection.
 Evidence of past ground and surface disturbance was evident.
 Clearance of vegetation and the installation of infrastructure visible in the aerial photography were confirmed by on site observations.
 No archaeological evidence was noted in the proposed activity areas.

-What is the likelihood that the activity will harm Aboriginal cultural heritage?

-Potentially.

-The proposed activities have the potential to damage or destroy Aboriginal cultural heritage, if it exists, in a number of areas:

-- The proposed activities have the potential to impact the values associated with KC:G17 the previously recorded location of the Six Mile Creek Ceremonial Ground.
+What is the likelihood that Potentially. the activity will harm Aboriginal cultural heritage?
+The proposed activities have the potential to damage or destroy Aboriginal cultural heritage, if it exists, in a number of areas: - The proposed activities have the potential to impact the values associated with KC:G17 - the previously recorded location of the Six Mile Creek Ceremonial Ground.
 Based on information available, the estimated location of site is now underwater and within the current dam area.
 If the site was located within the current dam footprint, it is probable there is no physical evidence left of the site.
-However, as a ceremonial ground, the former location of the ceremonial ground may still be considered of importance to Aboriginal people. - The proposed 'Area Available for Construction (if required)' north of Collwood Road is within an area of remnant vegetation.
+However, as a ceremonial ground, the former location of the ceremonial ground may still be considered of importance to Aboriginal people.
+The proposed 'Area Available for Construction (if required)' north of Collwood Road is within an area of remnant vegetation.
 The presence of remnant vegetation within the Project activity area may indicate a higher risk for Aboriginal cultural heritage.
 Remnant vegetation was noted north of the dam spillway in a previous ecological review of the Lake MacDonald Dam site area (URS 2014).
 The ecological assessment conducted for this IAR was not however available for consideration in this Aboriginal cultural heritage due diligence assessment.